-Discuss dating abuse and the many forms it takes.
+Discuss dating violence and the many forms it takes.

 - > Tell students that you are going to read aloud an excerpt from an autobiographical essay.
-Explain that they will follow along as you read. - > Give each student a copy of "I Thought Things Would Change" excerpt. - > Read the handout aloud. - > Ask students what they think the excerpt is about. - > Mention that the class is starting a new unit on dating abuse, which is a theme in this excerpt. - > Ask students what they think of when they hear the phrase "teen dating abuse."
-As students brainstorm, record each response on the board. - > Offer a definition of teen dating abuse that includes students' responses, for example, "Teen dating abuse is a pattern of physically, sexually, verbally, and/or emotionally abusive or controlling behavior in a dating relationship." - > Ask students for examples of dating abuse behaviors.
-Prompt them to consider the different ways this abuse can occur (face-to-face, through technology like cell phones, instant mesages or web sites, using another person to convey messages or carry out actions, intimidation, pressure to engage in sexual activities they may not be ready for/want to participate in). - > Give each student a copy of "What Is Teen Dating Abuse?"
-Review the handout. - > Explain that while many more adolescent females are physically abused by someone they are dating than males, teen males do experience dating abuse and violence.
-Mention that dating abuse affects people of all races, religions, cultures or sexual orientation regardless of how much money they have or the neighborhood they live in.
+Explain that they will follow along as you read. - > Give each student a copy of "I Thought Things Would Change Excerpt." - > Read the handout aloud. - > Ask students what they think the excerpt is about. - > Mention that the class is starting a new unit on dating violence, which is a theme in this excerpt. - > Ask students what they think of when they hear the phrase "teen dating violence."
+As students brainstorm, record each response on the board. - > Offer a definition of teen dating violence that includes students' responses, for example, "Teen dating violence is a pattern of physically, sexually, verbally, and/or emotionally abusive behavior in a dating relationship." - > Ask students for examples of dating violence behaviors. - > Give each student a copy of "What Is Teen Dating Violence?"
+Review the handout. - > Explain that while many more adolescent females are physically abused by someone they are dating than males, teen males do experience dating violence.
+Mention that dating violence affects people of all races, religions, cultures or sexual orientation regardless of how much money they have or the neighborhood they live in.

-- > Explore with students how dating abuse feels by asking: - What forms of dating abuse did Adaliz experience? - How did Adaliz feel when Richard was being abusive to her? - How does being abused by Richard affect Adaliz's day-to-day life?
-What evidence of this can you find in the text? - > Emphasize that dating abuse is never the fault of the person who is being abused.
+- > Explore with students how dating violence feels by asking: - What forms of dating violence did Adaliz experience? - How did Adaliz feel when Richard was being abusive to her? - How does being abused by Richard affect Adaliz's day-to-day life?
+What evidence of this can you find in the text? - > Emphasize that dating violence is never the fault of the person who is being abused.
 Nothing this person says, does, or wears caused the abuse or gives anyone the right to hurt her or him. - > If students question why abusers hurt their targets, explain that abusers use physical, sexual, and verbal/emotional abuse to control the target.
-The abuse occurs both in person and via technology through text messages, email, or Internet postings.
-Over time, the abuse typically occurs more frequently and becomes more severe, often pervading every aspect of a target's life and leaving the target to feel that he or she has no option but to stay in the relationship.
+Over time, the abuse typically occurs more frequently and becomes more severe, leaving the target to feel that he or she has no option but to stay in the relationship.
 Mention that some teenage abusers have been the target of (or bystanders to) domestic violence in their homes.
-Although this does not excuse the abuse, it can help to explain how some abusers come to believe that violence is acceptable in intimate relationships. - > Ask students what they think are some of the effects of dating abuse on the person who experiences the violence or abuse.
-Then describe some of the effects that students do not mention, such as: - Feeling ashamed - Feeling anxious - Becoming depressed - Having thoughts of suicide - Doing poorly in school - Losing interest in friends or favorite activities - Dressing differently, changing hairstyles step two (3 minutes)
+Although this does not excuse the abuse, it can help to explain how some abusers come to believe that violence is acceptable in intimate relationships. - > Ask students what they think are some of the effects of dating violence on the person who experiences the violence or abuse.
+Then describe some of the effects that students do not mention, such as: - Feeling ashamed - Feeling anxious - Becoming depressed - Having thoughts of suicide step two (3 minutes)